Winter Recreation

 NPS Photo

-Winter is a spectacular time to visit Rocky Mountain National Park.
+Winter and spring is a spectacular time to visit Rocky Mountain National Park.
 Many hiking trails are covered with a blanket of snow from December through mid-May.
-It's a great time to enjoy snowshoeing, wildlife viewing and more!
+From late May to early June, snow is beginning to melt, but be prepared for snow on trails above 9,000 feet.

 Two snowshoers are walking across a snow-covered bridge on a trail in RMNP